jundalisay/sp/content/en/social/economics/fallacies/equilibrium-fallacy-2.md

 Which level will the price actually go?
 And how much will then be produced and consumed?..
 Let us proceed what an auctioneer would do, i.e. proceed by trial and error.
 {{< /q >}}

 This is obviously false because no one goes to a grocery store to outbid other shoppers for every potato or loaf of bread.

 Neither do we make bids when we get drinks from a vending machine.

-In reality, we as shoppers, have freedom to choose where we do our groceries and which vending machine to get our drinks.
-It is the groceries and vending machine companies that must compete with other sellers for our attention and choice.
+In reality, we as shoppers, have freedom to choose:
+- where we do our groceries
+- which vending machine to get our drinks

+It is the groceries and vending machine companies that compete with other sellers for our attention.

 From trial and error, Samuelson ends up with an equilibrium point where both curves intersect: